patricknevindwyer/chunky/library.md

 # Math

 Chunky provides a large selection of pure integer (and a few fraction and float) mathematical functions, constructs, and predicates.
+The math modules are:

+ - `Chunky.Math` - Integer math operations, combinatorics, number theory, number generation
+ - `Chunky.Math.Predicates` - Numeric analysis and inspection

-Things like, finding the factors (or just the prime factors) of an integer, small or large:
+Using Chunky.Math, you can do things like, finding the factors (or just the prime factors) of an integer, small or large:

 ```elixir
 iex> Chunky.Math.factors(124)